-Rolling stock and equipment are tracked and managed using DTC's equipment management software FleetFocus MS and Cognos, following the guidelines established in DTC's Fleet Maintenance Plan.
+Rolling stock and equipment are tracked and managed using DTC's equipment management software FleetFocus MS, Cognos and follow the guidelines established in DTC's Fleet Maintenance Plan.
 Under DTC's Facility Maintenance Plan, facilities are subject to daily, monthly, semi and/or annual assessments.
-Staff also performed a facility review for this TAM Plan.
+DTC Staff also performed a facility review for this TAM Plan.
 The following is a summary of DTC's condition assessment:

-The condition of rolling stock is measured as the percentage of vehicles at or beyond the FTA-defined Useful Life Benchmark (ULB).
-Only 1.2% of DTC's revenue fleet is at or beyond its ULB, with an average vehicle age for fixed-route and paratransit vehicles of 6.95 and 2.58 years, respectively.
+The condition of rolling stock is measured as the percentage of vehicles at or beyond the FTAdefined Useful Life Benchmark (ULB).
+Only 4.63% of DTC's revenue fleet is at or beyond its ULB, with an average vehicle age for fixed-route and paratransit vehicles of 6.44 and 3.72 years, respectively.